 The strength of SMEs is that they can innovate faster and come up with new solutions to existing problems in their industry.
-However, due to their modest size and relative volatility compared to larger enterprises, it’s harder for them to secure funding and capital.
+However, due to their modest size and relative volatility compared to larger enterprises, it’s harder for them to secure funding, capital or get a bank loan.
 But since their continued growth is an essential contributor to developing economies like Malaysia, it bodes well for the government to provide some assistance to help them along.

-Before they can do that though, they would need to determine the specific criteria that describes SME businesses in Malaysia.
+Before they can do that though, they would need to determine the specific criteria that describe SME businesses in Malaysia.

 SME Definition According to Suruhanjaya Syarikat Malaysia